 |Bathtub Type||# Reviewed||Average Weight (lbs)||Average Price|

-Bathtub Price vs Weight
+Bathtub Price vs. Weight

 As you might expect, heavier bathtubs tend to cost more.
-This isn’t always true – a high end Clawfoot can cost way more than a corner tub – but it’s a good rule of thumb.
+This isn’t always true – a high-end Clawfoot can cost way more than a corner tub – but it’s a good rule of thumb.

 Of course, there are a few exceptions to this rule.
 While most of the heavier bathtubs are priced higher than $4000, a few of them can be bought for as low as $2000.

-Bathtub Height vs Price
+Bathtub Height versus Price

 You might be wondering that I’m focusing a lot on the weight of different bathtubs, and not mentioning their height.

 A bathtub’s height directly affects its water depth, so it’s an important factor to take into consideration.
-As a general trend, the more the height of your bathtub, the more you’ll have to pay for it.
+As a general trend, the higher the height of your bathtub, the more you’ll have to pay for it.
 You can see the relation between bathtub height and price in the graph below.

 Bathtub Height vs Weight